CURLING -- III. Identifying Candidates of Wide-separation Gravitationally Lensed Quasars from the CatNorth Catalogue: Candidates with spectrum

 We want to note that all eight known WSLQs can be satisfactorily fit with cluster mass centroids that nearly coincide with the BCG.
-Nevertheless, a non-negligible displacement between the cluster centre of mass and the BCG is still permitted by the data, leaving the second lens modelling hypothesis possible.
+Nevertheless, a non-negligible displacement between the cluster centre of mass and the BCG is still permitted by the data, leaving the second lens modelling hypothesis (assuming the X-ray peak as mass centre) possible.
 Some studies find significant offsets between the hot gas peak and the central galaxy in a fraction of clusters \citep{2019MNRAS.487.2578Z,2014ApJ...797...82L,2013ApJ...767...38S,2023AAS...24146024D}.
 For example, \citet{2014ApJ...797...82L} find that in the sample of 433 BCGs with redshift smaller than \(0.08\) about fifteen per cent have an X\,ray-BCG offset exceeding \(100\ \mathrm{kpc}\). \citet{2023AAS...24146024D} show that among 186 clusters with \(0.1 \le z \le 1.4\), approximately 25 per cent have a central galaxy-SZ offset larger than \(330\ \mathrm{kpc}\), although refining the BCG identification reduces this fraction to about ten per cent.
-The same study reports that within a radius of \(0.3\) to \(1\ \mathrm{Mpc}\) clusters with small offsets exhibit considerably stronger lensing signals than clusters with large offsets.
+The same study reports that within a radius of \(0.3\) to \(1\ \mathrm{Mpc}\) clusters with small X ray-BCG offsets exhibit considerably stronger lensing signals than clusters with large offsets.
 These results indicate that the central galaxy is not always a reliable indicator of the gravitational potential centre.
+For J110121.67+060931.3, if we assume that the X-ray emission originates from the foreground galaxy cluster at redshift 0.2503 given by \textsc{WEN\_CAT}, then the offset between the X-ray position and the BCG is $47.79\,\mathrm{kpc}$; this value is within the observed range of X ray-BCG offset reported in the aforementioned literature.